matthew-brett/msc_imaging/matlab_faq_2018.md

 The display of mean reaction time for correct responses to targets, non-targets, might be in the form of a bar chart, or box plot.

+Your `analysis.m` script will generate all these figures; that is, it will generate all the figures for participant 1 1-back, participant 1 2-back ... participant 3 4-back.

 The assessment document is confusing (otherwise put, confused) in suggesting a separate bar chart for the mean reaction times for targets, non-targets, and percent correct.
-Please use the summary above as a correct description of you task.
+Please use the summary above as a correct description of your task.